kantonesisch1234/chinese-copybook-for-children/README.md

 # chinese-copybook-for-children
 A Python mini-program for creating a Chinese copybook in docx file for children.
+The maximum allowed number of Chinese characters for one word is 10.

 Example usage:
 ```